+“The system is definitely more good than bad but I do have some misgivings.
 If Hot Spot and Snicko are used in one series but not another, then the system is half-baked.” — Proteas coach Mickey Arthur shares his views on the Umpire Decision Review System.

 “This is the worst act of contact with the eyes that I have had to deal with: it is a case of deliberate eye-gouging.” — Rugby Football Union’s disciplinary supremo Judge Jeff Blackwell after handing down a 70-week ban to Stade Francaise’s David Attoub for eye-gouging.

 “He was the iconic voice of rugby who many of us grew up with and he will be sadly missed.” — England manager Martin Johnson laments the loss of legendary rugby commentator Bill McLaren, who died this week.

 “In fact, the second half of this game was a total non-match, the two sides systematically refusing to play in order to maintain the score at 0-0, which was sufficient for qualification.” — Mali Football Federation president Boubacar Thiam casts doubts on the integrity of the Angolan and Algerian management at the Africa Cup of Nations after the teams progressed to the quarterfinals at Mali’s expense.